 As a method of corroborating an allegation that has been received, data analysis can be of great value.
 It is a significant advantage to the investigator because, more often than not, it can be performed on electronic data without alerting the subject of the allegation.
 In this application, the allegation is first assessed in terms of what impact the alleged fraudulent or corrupt act would have on financial or non-financial data.
+It is important to understand how data flows through the organisation from the point of origination, through multiple hops in different departments, for example how an invoice will flow from a business unit to finance and back to the business unit.
+The data can change quite a bit throughout different business processes and this will need to be understood for a robust analysis of it.
 To illustrate, take the example of an allegation that workers in the shipping department of a warehouse are stealing inventory by short shipping orders to customers.
 There are numerous sources of data, both financial and non-financial, that could be analysed to assess the validity of this allegation:

 - inventory purchases – unexplained increases in purchases of certain inventory items without a corresponding increase in sales;

 - customer complaints – customer service data indicating complaints about incomplete shipments, especially if those complaints can be correlated back to specific orders; and

 - shipping records – using the customer complaint data, orders are correlated to specific shipments and employee names associated with filling and shipping these orders.
 Shipping records might also reveal more shipments to a customer than orders, indicating a second shipment was needed to complete the order after the customer complained.